An Autism Innovation Strategy for Ireland

 Our chief campaign here is to fully commence the Education for Persons with Special Education Needs Act 2004.
 Although many important supports have been outlined in the Act, few of those have been delivered in practice.

 AsIAm has been pushing the case for the Act’s full implementation hard for the past two years to lawmakers and partners in both the Oireachtas and Department of Education.
-We have engaged with professionals, families and autistic pupils to inform a report we plan to publish in April on the political, legal and international arguments for the Act’s updating and full commencement.
+We engaged with professionals, families and autistic pupils to inform a report on the political, legal and international arguments for the Act’s updating and full commencement, which we published in May.

 As the situation around COVD-19 unfolds, AsIAm has lobbied the Department of Education to prioritise autistic pupils’ supports.
 Together, with our fellow advocates, we have successfully widened the criteria for July Provision, highlighted the need to put in place detailed supports for autistic pupils’ return to school, and we are working to place families and pupils at the heart of the decision-making process ahead.